okta/okta-sdk-nodejs/README.md

 ### Manual Retry

 If you wish to manually retry the request, you can do so by reading the `X-Rate-Limit-Reset` header on the response 429 response.
 This will tell you the time at which you can retry.
-Beceause this is an absolute time value, we recommend calculating the wait time by using the `Date` header on the response, as it is in sync with the API servers, whereas your local clock may not be.
+Because this is an absolute time value, we recommend calculating the wait time by using the `Date` header on the response, as it is in sync with the API servers, whereas your local clock may not be.
+We also recommend adding 1 second to ensure that you will be retrying after the window has expired.

 **Header parsing example**